adam-funk/pi-tilt/README.md

 # Pytilt

 Tools for reading your Tilt brewing hydrometer on a Raspberry Pi and storing the results as CSV.
+Intended for use as two cron jobs (recording data and mailing plots).

 ## Dependencies